haml/haml/REFERENCE.md

 {#ruby-filter}
 ### `:ruby`
 Parses the filtered text with the normal Ruby interpreter.
-All output sent to `$stdout`, like with `puts`, is output into the Haml document.
+Creates an `IO` object named `haml_io`, anything written to it is output into the Haml document.
 Not available if the {Haml::Options#suppress_eval `:suppress_eval`} option is set to true.
 The Ruby code is evaluated in the same context as the Haml template.

 {#sass-filter}
 ### `:sass`